Sara Devine MT-BC, NMT, LCSW

 Contact Expressive Therapies for more information!

-Through music therapy and occupational therapy techniques, caregiver and child will engage in purposeful play and music.
+Through music therapy - caregiver and child will engage in purposeful play and music.

 Families will leave group with great melodies and new insights into using play as a tool for healthy development.